-There is space for a 10pin connector (will be included but not soldered) and on those (labeled on the other side) you have access to I2C, UART and the EXT IO5, EXT IO6 all of them galvanic isolated from SBMS0.
+There is a 6pin connector where you have access to I2C and UART both isolated from SBMS0.

 If you are using the USB then this side of the isolator is powered from USB else if you say want to use this with UART directly connected to Raspberry Pi or similar boards then you need to provide also 3.3V on the 3V labeled pin.